 A Brief on the Key Information Measures used in a Decision Tree Algorithm

 The decision tree algorithm is one of the widely used methods for inductive inference.
-It approximates discrete-valued target functions while being robust to noisy data and learns complex patterns in the data.
+Decision tree approximates discrete-valued target functions while being robust to noisy data and learns complex patterns in the data.
 In the past, we have dealt with similar noisy data; you can check the case studies that revolve around this here.

 The family of decision tree learning algorithms includes algorithms like ID3, CART, ASSISTANT, etc. They have supervised learning algorithms used for both classification and regression tasks.
-They classify the instances by sorting down the tree from root to a leaf node that provides the classification of the instance.
-Each node in the tree represents a test of an attribute of the instance, and a branch descending from that node indicates one of the possible values for that attribute.
-So, classification of an instance starts at a root node of the tree, tests an attribute at this node, then moves down the tree branch corresponding to the value of the attribute.
+They classify the instances by sorting down the decision tree from root to a leaf node that provides the classification of the instance.
+Each node in the decision tree represents a test of an attribute of the instance, and a branch descending from that node indicates one of the possible values for that attribute.
+So, classification of an instance starts at a root node of the decision tree, tests an attribute at this node, then moves down the tree branch corresponding to the value of the attribute.
 This process is then repeated for the subtree rooted at the new node.

-The main idea of a decision tree is to identify the features that contain the most information regarding the target feature and then split the dataset along the values of these features.
+The main idea of a decision tree algorithm is to identify the features that contain the most information regarding the target feature and then split the dataset along the values of these features.
 The target feature values at the resulting nodes are as pure as possible.
 A feature that best separates the uncertainty from information about the target feature is said to be the most informative feature.
 The search process for the most informative feature goes on until we end up with pure leaf nodes.